KatePaulauskas/Project-one/README.md

   - Business Info.
 Part 2.
 Quote and image.

-    The second part the business information consists a quote by W.B.
+    The second part the business information consists of a quote by W.B.
 Yeats about Irish nature and a picture of Kinsale Harbor.
-This allos to add creativity and create a pleasant visual break in the page content.
+This allows to add creativity and create a pleasant visual break in the page content.

     ##### Mobile